Projects

 Princeton has received its full allocation of $1,042,587.02 as of 9/29/2022.
 Funds must be allocated to projects by 12/31/2024 and must be completely spent by 12/31/2026.
 Ineligible uses include payments into a pension fund (OPEB), debt payments, transfers into stabilization accounts, and replenishing of reserve accounts.
 Other limitations on the funds were removed for municipalities that received less than $10 million.

-To date, ARPA funds have been allocated as follows:
+As of 3/20/24, ARPA funds have been allocated as follows:

 Approved